 What causes bad LCP

-The usual culprits are large, unoptimized images (a 4MB hero photo when a 200KB version would look identical), slow server response times, render-blocking scripts (code that forces the browser to stop and wait), and web fonts that take too long to load.
+The usual suspects: large unoptimized images (a 4MB hero photo where a 200KB version would look identical), slow server response times, render-blocking scripts that force the browser to stop and wait, and web fonts that take too long to load.

 When I audit websites, unoptimized images account for the majority of LCP problems.
-A single hero image saved as a PNG instead of WebP format can add 2-3 seconds to your LCP.
+A single hero image saved as a PNG instead of WebP can add 2 to 3 seconds.
 That is the difference between "good" and "poor" in Google's eyes.

 INP: how fast your site responds

 INP stands for Interaction to Next Paint.
-It replaced an older metric called FID (First Input Delay) in March 2024.
-INP measures how quickly your website responds when someone interacts with it.
-Clicking a button, tapping a menu, selecting a filter, submitting a form -- INP tracks all of these.
+It replaced FID (First Input Delay) in March 2024.
+INP measures how quickly your site reacts when someone interacts with it.
+Tapping a menu, clicking a button, picking a filter, submitting a form.
+INP tracks all of them.

 The elevator analogy

-You press an elevator button.
-INP is the gap between pressing the button and seeing the light come on (or the doors start moving).
-If you press the button and nothing happens for a full second, you wonder if it is broken.
-You press it again.
+You press the elevator button.
+INP is the gap between pressing it and seeing the light come on.
+Press it once, nothing happens for a full second, you wonder if it is broken.
+Press it again.
 Maybe a third time.

-That is exactly what happens on a slow website.
+That is what happens on a slow website.
 A visitor clicks "Add to Cart" and nothing visible happens for 400 milliseconds.
 They click again.
-Now they have two items in their cart, or worse, they have navigated away because they thought the button was broken.
+Now they have two items in their cart.
+Or worse, they have already navigated away because they assumed the button was dead.

 What good looks like